To reflect the mission of a comprehensive cancer center, the UNC Lineberger has three types of members -- member

 In addition, Full Members must have:

-- Obtained extramural cancer-relevant peer-reviewed grant support as a PI, Co-PI, Co-I or as a key member of team science efforts, within the past 4 years.
-Faculty members of basic science research programs must hold peer-reviewed, R01 equivalent funding.
+- Obtained extramural cancer-relevant peer-reviewed grant support as a PI, Co-PI, Co-I or as a key member of team science efforts, within the past 4 years;

 - Served as investigator or co-investigator on one or more LCCC interventional cancer clinical trials within the preceding 24-month period.
 For this purpose, an investigator or co-investigator should contribute to protocol development, implementation, patient accrual and participate at a level justifying publication co-authorship;

 - Provided specialized medical, scientific or administrative expertise to the overall research mission of the LCCC;

 Junior faculty planning to conduct cancer research are eligible to apply for Membership at the time of University of North Carolina faculty appointment, provided they have a track record of authoring higher-impact journals in their respective field.
 It is expected that such individuals will meet the eligibility requirements listed above within 4 years of receiving LCCC Membership.